Technical Deep Dive

 - ✓ File I/O within the sandbox filesystem

-- ✓ Subprocess creation (within PID limit)
+- ✓ Subprocess creation (within configured PID limits)

-- ✓ Persistent storage across restarts
+- ✓ Persistent storage across restarts (overlayfs)

 Requirements